 Also, when distributing the meeting notice, if a shareholder says that they will not be able to attend, have them sign a PROXY appointing another person to cast their ballot for them.
 Proxies have to be submitted to the secretary of the corporation before the meeting.
 Shareholders are allowed to vote only once for themselves and one vote as proxy for someone else.

 Everyone should be encouraged to participate in the meeting.
-However, shareholders who are in rent arrears (more than two months delinquent) and also tenants cannot vote.
+However, shareholders who are in rent arrears (defined in some bylaws as more than two months delinquent) and also tenants cannot vote.

 It is imperative that the group of concerned shareholders who are looking for positive changes to happen in their housing cooperative do the preparation and planning ahead of time.
 In order to accomplish this, you should work out the details of how you’ll execute the above process.
 By following this process, your meeting should go according to your by-laws.